Actual-Chat/actual-chat/docs/Slides/Slides.md

 <h3>And there are plenty of other issues:</h2>

 - Phone numbers & address book are so 🦠
-- Voice Mail = 🤮, Google Voice = a plumbing.
+- Voice Mail = 🤮, Google Voice = a duct tape.
-  **I want real-time transcripts!**
+  **Where is my real-time transcript?**
 - No transcripts by default = no history
-- Group calls 💩 so badly that only experts know how to start them.
+- Group calls are so 💩 that only experts know how to start them.

 Finally, **"call" itself is a 145-years old concept invented to keep the parties wire-connected!**